 MCP as a “USB-C Port” for AI Engines

-Beyond enterprise content, MCP has a bigger story: it is part of a new, open-source protocol designed to make Large Language Models (LLMs) from OpenAI (ChatGPT), Anthropic (Claude), or Google (Gemini) more useful in enterprise environments.
+Beyond enterprise content, MCP has a bigger story: it is part of a new, open-source protocol designed to make Large Language Models (LLMs) from OpenAI (ChatGPT), Anthropic (Claude), or Google (Gemini) have context in enterprise environments.
 See more information on MCP here.

 Just like USB-C standardizes how devices connect, MCP provides a standardized way for AI engines to securely plug into external data sources and tools—without endless custom coding.
 For developers and IT leaders, that means: